claudiuandrei/atome/README.md

 ## Functional atoms and cursors

-Atome is a functional set of helpers for creating and manipulating actoms and cursor written in TypeScript.
+Atome is a functional set of helpers for creating and manipulating atoms and cursor written in TypeScript.
 It runs in the browser, or on the server using node.js.

 ### Setup